 The answer is YES, small or big depending on various factors surrounding you but it is surely not NO.

-I hope I triggered some thought process and some learning ambitions within you.
+I hope I was able to trigger some thoughts and learning ambitions in you.

-Please forgive if you found any of my words harsh, but believe me, I wanted to be 100% clear so that it reach out to you with the needed seriousness.
+Please forgive me if you find me harsh, but believe me, my intention was to be 100% clear so that the message reaches out to you with the needed seriousness.
 Hope it works well for you all.

-I will be more than happy to know any uncovered aspect around possibilities I talked about.
+I will be more than happy to know any uncovered aspects around the possibilities I talked about.

-About the author: This article is written by STH team member Mahesh C. He is currently working as Senior Quality Assurance Manager having experience of leading testing front for multiple complex products and components.
+About the author: This article was written by STH team member Mahesh C. He is currently working as a Senior Quality Assurance Manager with experience leading the testing front for multiple complex products and components.

-Thanks a lot for reading.
+Thanks a lot for reading this article.
 Feel free to share your views/feedback in the comments section.
 We would love to hear from you.